Phonicmas/BiotechExpansionWarhammer40k/README.md

 12. Sus-an Membrane
     *Increases consciousness by 10%
     -Want to add an ability that allows them to enter an invurnable state where an item can recover them.
+    -Want to make their dead body no deteriorate - or have a lot of hp when dead?
 13. Melanochrome
     *Increase max health points by 40.
     *If Dubs Rimatronics is installed it grants radiation immunity.